Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: INTRODUCTION AND PROBLEM DESCRIPTION

 \subsection{Need for reduced-order models}

 In recent years, model reduction techniques have proven to be powerful tools for solving various problems in geosciences.
 In reservoir management and decision-making, ROMs are considered efficient yet powerful techniques to address computational challenges associated with managing realistic reservoirs \cite{2015_Alghareeb_MIT}.
 Examples of some popular research and scientific endeavors on reduced-order modeling within the context of subsurface processes include Cardoso et al. \cite{2009_Cardoso_etal_IJNME_v77_p1322_p1350, 2010_Cardoso_Durlofsky_JCPE_v229_p681_p700}, He et al. \cite{2011_He_etal_JCP_v230_p8313_p8341}, Pau et al. \cite{2013_Pau_etal_CS_v17_p705_p721}, and Pasetto et al. \cite{2013_Pasetto_etal_WRR_v49_p3215_p3228}.
 Loosely speaking, the problem of model reduction is to replace a detailed physics-based model of a complex system (or a set of processes) by a much ``simpler'' and more computationally efficient model than the original model while still accurately predicting those aspects of the system that are of interest.
-There are several reasons ROMs are useful in the context of EGS, including: \begin{itemize} \item [$\blacktriangleright$] ROMs facilitate the site-specific application of inverse modeling, model calibration, optimal design, and parameter estimation, which requires repeated evaluation of forward models.
-Such an application can be computationally intensive and, thus, prohibitive for simulations that incorporate detailed physics when there are complex\footnote{{ By complex, we mean what level of detail is necessary to construct a boundary value problem, and when simplifying assumptions are appropriate \cite{1988_Starfield_Cundall_IJRMMSGA_v25_p99_p106,Holling_CS}.
-The more details one includes in the model to describe these different processes, the less obvious the model becomes.
-According to Starfield and Cundall \cite{1988_Starfield_Cundall_IJRMMSGA_v25_p99_p106}, ``one loses intellectual control of the model and thereby making it less effective for practical applications.''}} underlying physical, chemical, and biological processes. \item [$\blacktriangleright$] Furthermore, comprehensive uncertainty quantification, sensitivity analysis, and parametric studies are needed to evaluate physics-based or process-level models to ensure that they accurately describe various subsurface processes.
-Reduced-order models and parametric reduced-order models can be used as numerical surrogates, thereby reducing the overall computational burden of these numerical simulations. \item [$\blacktriangleright$] In many-query applications such as EGS, a simple, efficient and predictive model is required for field use.
+There are several reasons ROMs are useful in the context of EGS, including: \begin{itemize} \item [$\blacktriangleright$] ROMs facilitate in developing site-specific models which are fast to compute.
+In general, they can be also used as a substitute model for parameter estimation instead of inverse modeling, which may require repeated evaluation of forward models. \item [$\blacktriangleright$] ROMs can be used as numerical surrogates to perform detailed sensitivity analysis and parametric studies, thereby reducing the overall computational burden of high-fidelity numerical simulations. \item [$\blacktriangleright$] In many-query applications such as EGS, a simple, efficient and predictive model is required for field use.
 Such a model can greatly reduce (or minimize) the associated operational costs, thereby maximizing the EGS power output potential. \end{itemize}